Is Social Work a Good Career?

 “...tutors are very supportive and you’re not just a student ID number, at this university you are an individual with a name.”

 Back to menu

 Categories: Social Work, Undergradute

 As a social worker you spend the majority of your time helping others and it can be easy to forget to look after yourself in the midst of it all.
-The role of a Social Worker is a challenging one and can often be incredibly consuming, but if you don’t look after your wellbeing, other parts of both your professional and personal life could be negatively affected.
-We have looked at a few things that you can do to take care of yourself and make sure that you’re at the top of your game.
+A social work career is a challenging one and can often be incredibly consuming, but if you don’t look after your wellbeing and maintain a self-care routine, other parts of both your professional and personal life could be negatively affected.
+We have looked at a few things below that you can do to take care of yourself and make sure that you’re at the top of your game.

-It is easy in the world of social work to allow yourself to be consumed by your job – even when your diary is full and you are pushed to your maximum, it can still be hard to say ‘no’ when you are given something extra which will be a strain to achieve.
+It is easy to allow yourself to be consumed by your social work career – even when your diary is full and you are pushed to your maximum, it can still be hard to say ‘no’ when you are given something extra which will be a strain to achieve.
 It is important to recognise that you are only capable of achieving a finite amount, as overworking yourself can quickly lead to burnout and leave you mentally, and perhaps even physically, exhausted.
 Learning to sense your limit and developing the discipline to avoid passing that limit is something that will help your mental wellbeing and enjoyment of your job in the long-term.

 Establish a support network

 Whether you work mainly on your own or as part of a team, it is important for self-care to have a support network both inside and outside of your work environment; having people that you can turn to when you are having a rough day can help boost your spirits and get rid of feelings of isolation.
 Draw upon this network of people that you trust to lift your spirits whenever you feel that you need it.